-3.6 Pcp-Combine tool
+3.7 Pcp-Combine tool

 This section contains a description of running the Pcp-Combine tool.
-The Pcp-Combine tool is used (if needed) to sum accumulated precipitation from several GRIB files into a single NetCDF file containing the desired accumulation period, for input to the MODE and Grid-Stat tools.
-Currently, the Pcp-Combine tool will sum only accumulated precipitation, GRIB code 61 (APCP).
+The Pcp-Combine tool is used (if needed) to modify the precipitation accumulation intervals from two or more GRIB files into a single NetCDF file containing the desired accumulation interval, for input to the MODE and Grid-Stat tools.
 The GRIB files being combined must have already been placed on the grid on which the user would like to verify.
 The copygb utility is recommended for re-gridding GRIB files.
-In addition, the Pcp-Combine tool will only sum model files with the same initialization time unless it is indicated to ignore the initialization time.
+In addition, the Pcp-Combine tool will only operate on files with the same initialization time unless it is indicated to ignore the initialization time.

-3.6.1 pcp\combine usage
+3.7.1 pcp combine usage